keptn/tutorials/site/tutorials/keptn-argo-integration.md

 In this tutorial, [Argo CD](https://argoproj.github.io/argo-cd/) is used for deploying a [Argo Rollout](https://argoproj.github.io/argo-rollouts/) and Keptn is used for testing, evaluating, and promoting this rollout.
 More precisely, in this tutorial, Argo CD is used as deployment tool and not the Keptn built-in tool called `helm-service`.
 Furthermore, this tutorial uses [Argo Rollouts](https://argoproj.github.io/argo-rollouts/), which introduces a new custom resource called `Rollout` implementing deployment strategies such as Blue/Green and Canary.

 This tutorial provides a sample Helm chart, which contains the `carts` and `carts-db` service.
 These services will be deployed into a `production` environment using Argo CD.
-Afterwards, Keptn will be used to test the carts` service using performance tests.
-Using the resulting metrics provided by Prometheus, Keptn will then check whether this service passes the defined quality gate.Depending on whether the quality gate is passed or not, this service will be promoted or aborted.
+Afterwards, Keptn will be used to test the carts service using performance tests.
+Using the resulting metrics provided by Prometheus, Keptn will then check whether this service passes the defined quality gate.
+Depending on whether the quality gate is passed or not, this service will be promoted or aborted.
 In case it will be promoted, this service will be released to real-users.

 ### What you'll learn